In This Article

 LifeDNA Reports - $99

-If you upload your DNA from 23andMe, Ancestry, MyHeritage, Living DNA, and Family Tree DNA, the results are generated instantly.
+The results are generated instantly.
+Just upload your DNA from 23andMe, Ancestry, MyHeritage, Living DNA, and Family Tree DNA.

 After submitting your raw DNA data, you get reports that include these traits:

 4. Fitness - 24 traits

 In response to the pandemic, LifeDNA announced the availability of the Covid-19 Susceptibility Report.